thespielplatz/button-phase-control/README.md

 - [ ] Auto Reset on startup
 - [ ] add api?

+### Hardware configuration
+- IO33 for Green / Down
+- TMS for Yellow / Up
+- 2n2222 NPN Transistors with an 2k2 Ohm Resistor
+- GND connected on both
+- ESP32 with external Power Supply, because the board could only deliver had 6mA

+#### Notes
 - BJT: https://www.diyengineers.com/2020/12/17/2n2222-transistor-npn/
 - ESP32 Pin Max Current: Each GPIO pin is rated at 40mA for a ESP32.
 It is recommended that a max of 20mA per GPIO pin for best thingies